 To be reimbursed for C&TC screening services, fee-for-service C&TC screening providers must be enrolled as either of the following:

-Staff eligible to provide some components under supervision of a physician or dentist includes:
+Staff eligible to provide some components under supervision of a physician or dentist includes the following:

 Some providers listed can only complete certain components that are within their scope of practice as a licensed professional.
 For more information about enrolling as an MHCP provider, refer to Requirements for Providers.
 Use this MHCP Provider Manual in conjunction with the DHS C&TC Provider Guide (DHS-4212) (PDF).